Hall algebras and quantum symmetric pairs I: foundations

 \subsubsection{Hall algebras and quantum groups}

-Ringel \cite{Rin} in 1990 constructed a Hall algebra associated to a Dynkin quiver $Q$ over a finite field $\mathbb F_q$, and identified its generic version with half a quantum group $\U^+ =\U^+_v(\fg)$; see Green \cite{Gr} for an extension to acyclic quivers.
-Ringel's construction has led to a geometric construction of $\U^+$ by Lusztig, who in addition constructed its canonical basis \cite{L90}.
+Ringel \cite{Rin} in 1990 constructed a Hall algebra associated to a Dynkin quiver $Q=(Q_0,Q_1)$ with a vertex set $Q_0=\I$ over a finite field $\mathbb F_q$, and identified its generic version with half a quantum group $\U^+ =\U^+_v(\fg)$, where $\fg$ is the Lie algebra with the underlying graph of $Q$ as its Dynkin diagram; see Green \cite{Gr} for an extension to acyclic quivers.
+Ringel's construction has led to a geometric Hall algebra realization of $\U^+$ by Lusztig, who in addition constructed its canonical basis \cite{L90}.
 These constructions can be regarded as earliest examples of categorifications of halves of quantum groups.

 It took some time before a Hall algebra construction of the (whole) quantum groups was found; see \cite{Kap98, PX} for some earlier attempts on realizations of Kac-Moody algebras and quantum groups, and see \cite{T06, XX08} for constructions of derived Hall algebras.
 Bridgeland \cite{Br} in 2013 succeeded in using a Hall algebra of complexes to realize the quantum group $\U$.
 Actually Bridgleland's construction naturally produces the Drinfeld double $\widetilde \U$, a variant of $\U$ with the Cartan subalgebra doubled (with generators $K_i, K_i'$, for $i \in \I$).
 A reduced version, which is the quotient of $\widetilde \U$ by the ideal generated by the central elements $K_i K_i'-1$, is then identified with $\U$.